tangollama/cis411_lab3/labreports/LAB_em1382.md

 _Note: No lab notes required._

 # Step 5: Explore your performance data
 * What are your observations regarding the performance of this application?
+** Hello World
 * Is performance even or uneven?
 * Between queries and mutations, what requests are less performant?
 * Among the less performant requests, which ones are the most problematic?